lzx551402/GL3D/README.md

 Refer to [\[1\]][1] for details.
 For each scene data, we provide the complete image sequence, geometric labels and reconstruction results.

+To increase the data diversity, we have also applied the same data generation pipeline on some Internet tourism datasets that are publicly available.
+In practice, we recommend using both GL3D and tourism datasets collaboratively in training for better generalization ability.
+Refer to [docs/tourism_data.md](docs/tourism_data.md) for details.

 ## Tasks

 Research works below are supported by GL3D: